 Guide for importing of goods to the UK from 2021

-To be able to do the customs clearance of your goods, you will need the GB EORI as your EU EORI is no longer covers the UK for customs.
+- To be able to do the customs clearance of your goods, you will need the GB EORI as your EU EORI no longer covers the UK for customs.

-It shows a customs value of the consignment and means your obligatory to have a commercial invoice for import formalities.
-The exemption is gifts.
+- It shows the customs value of the consignment and you must have this commercial invoice for import formalities.
+The exemption gifts.

 If you use an online marketplace such as Amazon, eBay or some other of the foregoing might be covered by your OMP.

-Worth to clarify, does your marketplace use an Import scheme.
-In this case, for low-value goods (with a value less than £135) OMP will be deemed supplier and will make a commercial invoice and all other formalities.
+Does your marketplace use an import scheme?
+In this case, for low-value goods (with a value less than £135) OMP will be deemed a supplier and will make a commercial invoice and all other formalities.
 If your OMP doesn’t use the import scheme, your consumer will need to pay the VAT and obligations at arrival, as the threshold of £22 for import was removed.

-If your place of establishment is not the UK, OMP will be eligible for VAT for all your local B2C sales.
-That means even if you have the GB VAT number, you will require to invoice your OMP with 0% VAT and OMP will invoice a customer with 20% or 5% VAT.
+If your place of establishment is not in the UK, OMP will be eligible for VAT for all your local B2C sales.
+That means even if you have the GB VAT number, you will be required to invoice your OMP with 0% VAT and OMP will invoice a customer with 20% or 5% VAT.